FaizPro-grammer/GitLearningRepo/README.md

 # GitLearningRepo
-This the part of GitLearning.
+This is the part of GitLearning.